 An explanation of ABC XYZ inventory analysis and why it adds value

 In previous posts, we’ve discussed the benefits of ABC classification models and how to use them to improve inventory control and management.
-ABC analysis can be a simple and effective way for inventory planning teams to prioritise their workload and save time spent managing inventory.
-However, it does have its limitations.
+ABC analysis can be a simple and effective way for inventory planning teams to prioritise workloads and save time spent managing inventory.
+However, it’s oversimplistic evaluation criteria have limitations.

-ABC XYZ classifications can inform inventory management processes to set optimal order schedules and service levels.
+Incorporating ABC XYZ classifications in inventory management processes will help set optimal order schedules and service levels.

-For example, companies can invest in X items – the stock they use, reducing investment in Y and Z items to avoid overstocking and potential obsolescence.
+For example, companies can invest in X items, knowing they will sell.
+They can also reduce investment in Y and Z items to avoid overstocking and potential dead stock.

 How to calculate ABC XYZ inventory analysis